Thursday, December 22, 2011

 Steve managed to void the contents of his stomach more discreetly than I did, and with C’s car tucked in an inconspicuous corner of the lot, we made our way North, onto State Rt.
 146, following the out of sight river to Worcester.
 None of us were sure where the river started, Google earth’s resolution of the urbanscape was too poor to make out the size of the stream before it hit Millbury, and the dry nature of the last few weeks (even after a diluvian summer), meant that the head stream we had picked out, emerging from Coes Reservoir in Worcester was about 6 inches deep, very greenish, full of beer cans and shopping carts.
 Though our quest was not completely fruitless, as we had found the source of our river, we needed at least enough depth to drop in if we were to start the journey.
 We did our best to follow the river out of town through the urban maze, a task made difficult by the stream often being funneled under streets and highways.
 We ended up on the other side of the highway, having missed the other potential dropping in point of middle river park, which ended up being a good thing, as when we stopped by the Blackstone Hertigate Canal museum (a work in progress) we were greeted by a channeled mill dam with no portage route.
 Thus frustrated yet relieved, we headed into Millbury to look for a better launch site.
 At a convenience store where we stopped for supplies, I approached an older looking river rat type and asked him about launch sites.
 Taken aback by our plan to go to Providence, his first remark was on how many dams there were in between Millbury and Providence.
 He scratched his head for a while when I asked him how many total there were, and he eventually put the number at 6 or 7, but he wasn’t really sure, he’d spent his whole life fishing that river, but had never put a boat in it to go all the way down.

-I got the feeling that his was a common story; that nobody since before the time of the water wheel had been able to make this paddle straight shot.
+I got the feeling that this was a common story; that nobody since before the time of the water wheel had been able to make this paddle straight shot.

 Supplied with beer and information we made our way to the launch site just south of Millbury, below the second Millbury dam.
 All was well, the sun shone and the river sparkled, albeit slightly sullied, and we pushed off.
 With us we carried two tents and stoves, sleeping kit for 4, food for one night, lunch for two days and a breakfast, a water filter and assorted personal items.
 The first dam of our quest was eventful, a ragged broken weir followed by an intact 6 ft dam (#1) immediately followed by crumbling 4 ft dam adjacent to a broken down mill (#2).
 This hazardous obstacle, required a partial portage, and a bit of canoe gymnastics to shoot the lower rapids stuffed with broken concrete and rebar, and finally a pause to reload.

-And yet, it was with some displeasure that we left the wooded landscape and entered the realm of former mill town and suburban farm country.
-Out of the meanders, the river was moving pretty good, and we started to make up for lost time.
+Despite the bump and scrape, it was with some displeasure that we left the wooded landscape and entered the realm of former mill town and suburban farm country.
+Out of the meanders, the river was unified and moving pretty good, and we started to make up for lost time.
 We crossed the Algonquin gas pipeline (a holding of the energy giant Spectra Energy) that goes from Boston, through Storrs to New Jersey, connecting to the Texas Eastern natural gas pipeline running all the way to the Gulf, and the Northeast Maritime pipeline which supplies northern New England.
 As far as connections go, its unexceptional, some low key yellow markers warning of a hazard, and a 80 foot wide cleared path through the woods on either side.
 The river, once the central source of energy for manufacturing in the region, had ceded to the high tension lines and Texan gas.

 The last town in Massachusetts, about 20 miles south by southeast of Worcester, Blackstone, sprawls into Rhode Island, the river crossing the state line three times before decidedly turning south.
 There we had our first bona fide portage around the dam (#4) at the head of the Blackstone gorge, a recently created white water park.
 We stopped for lunch, and watched families watching us as we rested our shoulders and dried out.
 The white water park was running low, but still fun to navigate through, even though a few sections required wet knee deep exits to cross rock berms.
 As we cleared the park, large buildings rose to our left, and the river became progressively funkier, cloudy, greenish brown with slightly scummy surface.
 A few mallards were about as we passed a large structure from which the other third or so of the Blackstone poured out of three eight foot high concrete pipes.
 Not even a mile down, we hit a low dam, about 4 ft high (#5), and we were able to lift and slide the canoes over the few inches of water pouring over its lip, easier than carrying all our gear, but no easy feat in the rushing water.
 The mixed blessing of the deeps before dams, is the shallow water on the other side.
 A bit further on, we passed a waterside park, where there was some sort of Labor Day fest going on, partially meeting our expectations of encountering revelers along the banks.
 Feeling a need to push on, we didn’t stop, but enjoyed the music, allowing it to push us into Woonsocket and our first urban portage (dam #6).